miguelfAndrade/opengl-learning/HelloWorld/README.md

 You can install the X11 dependencies and/or Wayland dependencies (In the GLFW site says that it does not need this libraries to build or run programs that use GLFW)

-sudo dnf install libXcursor-devel libXi-devel libXinerama-devel libXrandr-devel - X11 sudo dnf install wayland-devel libxkbcommon-devel wayland-protocols-devel extra-cmake-modules - Wayland
+sudo dnf install libXcursor-devel libXi-devel libXinerama-devel libXrandr-devel - X11 (Fedora) sudo dnf install wayland-devel libxkbcommon-devel wayland-protocols-devel extra-cmake-modules - Wayland (Fedora) sudo apt-get install libxcursor-dev libxi-dev libxinerama-dev libxrandr-dev - X11 (Ubuntu) sudo dnf install wayland-dev libxkbcommon-dev wayland-protocols-dev extra-cmake-modules - Wayland (Ubuntu)

 Go to the GLFW github and clone the repository git clone https://github.com/glfw/glfw.git